preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 .. image:: advanced-tab-new2.png

 + **Tags**: Add tags for the process.
 This is a metadata list.
 You can select tags from the list, you can not create new tags here.
-The tags is important for search.
+The tags are important for search.
 + **Show in Process Directory**: Decide if the process could be shown in a possible Process Directory or not (Default: Show).
 + **Process Site Template**: You can create a "Process Site Template" from this process.
 You can then create a new team site based on this process.
-Docmuments you link to and actions you add here will then be set up in the team site created from this template process.
+Documents you link to and actions you add here will then be set up in the team site created from this template process.
-+ **Review interval**: Set "Review interval".
++ **Review interval**: Set Review interval.
 When a published process is nearing it's reviewal time, it will be part of the revewial list in Omnia Admin.
 + **Change comment**: Here you can add a comment about the latest changes for this process.

 The Deviation/Improvement tab